FAQ PAGE

 What kind of calibration files work with the Tuner program?

-Binary files (EPROM image), sometimes known as a binary dump are the required data format.
+Binary files (EPROM image) sometimes known as a binary dump are the required data format.
 These files are the most compact and are a direct EPROM (or Flash ROM) image.

 I get a file error message when opening a calibration file.
 What's the problem?